Sports-related curses: Derby County F.C.

 English football side Derby County were placed under a curse by a group of Romani Gypsies who were forced to move from a camp so that they could build their stadium, the Baseball Ground.
 The curse was that Derby County would never win the FA Cup.
 This mirrors the curse placed on Birmingham City F.C.

 Despite reaching six FA Cup semi-finals between 1896 and 1903, including three finals, they never managed to win the trophy.
 The next time they reached the final was in 1946 against Charlton Athletic.
 In the buildup to the final, a representative from the club went to meet with Gypsies in an attempt to lift the curse.
 During the match, with the score tied at 1–1, the ball burst.
 It has since been seen by fans of the club as the moment the curse was lifted.
 Derby County went on to win the match 4–1.

 England national team and penalties

 Prior to the 2018 FIFA World Cup England had not won a game on a penalty shootout since 1996.
-The curse was broken with a penalty victory against Colombia in the 2018 World Cup round of 16.
+The curse was broken with a penalty victory against Colombia in the 2018 World Cup round of 16, and again against Switzerland national football team in the Euro 2024.

+European national teams

 European World Cup champions' curse

 Starting in 2002, European winners of the FIFA World Cup have frequently been eliminated in the group stages of the next World Cup.
 As of 2018, Germany became the third World Champion in a row to bow out at the group stages of the World Cup, and the fourth in five competitions.